czarinadamienne/CSARCH/README.md

 - Average Memory Access Time: The average time to access memory.
 - Total Memory Access Time: The total time to access memory during the simulation.
 - Cache State: A snapshot of the cache memory showing the contents of each set and block.
+- Report: The option to print the results to a text file for reporting purposes.

 ### Notes
 - Ensure that all input values are powers of 2 and greater than 0.
 - The cache size should be greater than and divisible by the set size.
 - Program flow values should be less than or equal to the main memory size.

 <br>

 *This project was developed by Ang, Esteban, Herrera, and Lim as part of the CSARCH2 S12 Simulation Project.*